THE YEARLY READER

 In getting a ticket to the World Series for the first time in 18 years, the Cardinals featured a solid veteran infield led by third baseman and NL MVP Ken Boyer (.295 average, 24 home runs, 119 RBIs) and first baseman Bill White (.302, 21, 102).
 Along with Brock, the outfield included Curt Flood, whose league-leading 211 hits punctuated a .311 batting average.
 And while Ray Sadecki led the Cardinals with 20 wins, the go-to man on the staff clearly became 28-year-old right-hander Bob Gibson.
-If Sandy Koufax was the game’s most unsolvable pitcher, then Gibson was its most intimidating, showing off an intensely fierce disposition that opposing batters dared not mess with; Gibson's 19-12 recordEleven of Gibson’s 19 wins came in the season’s final two months., 3.01 ERA and 245 strikeouts were definitely proof of that.
+If Sandy Koufax was the game’s most unsolvable pitcher, then Gibson was its most intimidating, showing off an intensely fierce disposition that opposing batters dared not mess with; Gibson’s 19-12 record, 3.01 ERA and 245 strikeouts were definitely proof of that.

-The American League pennant race was not as crazy, but no less nail-biting, as that of the NL.
+The American League pennant race wasn’t as crazy, but no less nail-biting, as that of the NL.

 The 1964 World Series was represented by two teams that showed big league baseball at the crossroads: The power-laden, good ol’ white boy winning tradition of the New York Yankees against the aggressive, multi-ethnic speed and strength of the St. Louis Cardinals.